delrio1110/PlexRedirect-1/README.md

 * Link to [PlexPy](https://github.com/JonnyWong16/plexpy)
 * Link to server stats
 * Shows Plex status (online or offline) using [ping.js](https://github.com/alfg/ping.js)
+* Centralized configuration in config.php
+* Shows currently streaming to number
+* Donation via PayPal
+* Vector graphics

 ## Contributors:
 [@EldonMcGuinness](https://github.com/EldonMcGuinness): Added ping.js to the code so the website now checks the server status automatically.

 [@lienma](https://github.com/lienma): Fixed Google fonts so it now chooses between https and http.

+I have used some of [@gruppler](https://github.com/gruppler)'s PHP code in his version of PlexRedirect

 ## Installing:
 Add this to your webserver root folder.
 You can rename it to your server name if you would like.
 Access it via your IP address.